An embedding formalism for CFTs in general states on curved backgrounds

-where we are meant to keep all terms which are singular in the limit $x_{12}\to 0$.
-This has the correct singular behaviour in the flat space limit.
-We also note that the 2-point function \eqref{eq:ProposalForm1} is analytic in $g_{(0)}$, as it should be.
+capturing a universal subset of all possible terms consistent with Weyl invariance, as explained below (the dots indicate that in general additional terms are present).
+We note that the 2-point function \eqref{eq:ProposalForm1} is analytic in $g_{(0)}$, as it should be.